dataviz-hkb/D3/_L2/README.md

 **Note:** The simplest way to run this JavaScript program is to type it into the developer console of your nearest browser.

-How did you do?
-It wouldn't hurt to try it again now that you've seen my code.
-And play around with changing some of the constants to see how the program runs with different values.

 ## Review